gw2efficiency/gw2-api.com/README.md

 **Future**

-In the future, [gw2-api.com](https://gw2-api.com) will stay online, but it will not be used in production anymore.
+In the future, [gw2-api.com](https://gw2-api.com) will stay online for a while, but it will not be used in production anymore.
 Instead, it will be integrated into the API of [gw2efficiency.com](https://gw2efficiency.com/) directly.